Its sub-tropes are:

 - Doctor Who:

-- The Slitheen kill humans and use their skin as a disguise.
+- As first seen in "Aliens of London"/"World War Three", the Slitheen kill humans and use their skin as a disguise.

 - In "The End of Time", two normal-looking scientists turn out to be green cactus people disguised with a "shimmer".